wyatt-feng/CS305-23S-Assignment1/README.md

 **This assignment will due on the Wednesday of week 7**.
 Late submission within 24 hours will lead to a 20% deduction.
 Later submissions will not be accepted.

 Should you have any questions, please raise an issue [here](https://github.com/dazhi0619/CS305-23S-Assignment1).
 This is also the place where later materials, announcements, and clarifications will be published, so remember to check it out frequently.

+### How to let Wireshark decode the packets

+After capturing all the packets, you may find that none of them are decoded as FTP stream.
+Now this section will tell you how to decode them to assist your debugging and to fulfill the grading requirements.
+First, you should set the display filter to be `tcp.port==52305`.
+Then, in the menu bar, choose "Analyze" drop down menu and then "Decode As..." option.
+Now, there will be a pop-up window that contains a blank field with some icons (+, -, copy, clear) in the lower left corner.
+If so, click "+" icon, then select "TCP Port" for "field" field, 52305 for "value", "FTP" for "current", and the rest left blank.
+Then press OK.
+Now the packets should be correctly decoded.

 ### Usage of testing script